sudharssun/ifsun/README.md

 Day after: 19:10
 ```

-You can provide more details about a city like its state or country to get more accurate results
+You can provide more details about a city like its state or country to get more accurate results.

-<code>./fetch Redmond, OR</code>
+<code>./fetch Redmond,OR</code>

 ```
 Today: 20:43